AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

     :alt: Algorithm convergence comparison
 |

-Not surprinsingly, one can see that Frank-Wolfe far outperforms the Method of Successive Averages for a number of iterations larger than 25, and is capable of reaching 1.0e-04 just after 800 iterations, while MSA is still at 3.5e-4 even after 1,000 iterations.
+Not surprisingly, one can see that Frank-Wolfe far outperforms the Method of Successive Averages for a number of iterations larger than 25, and is capable of reaching 1.0e-04 just after 800 iterations, while MSA is still at 3.5e-4 even after 1,000 iterations.